junjy007/UTS_ML2019_Main/miscinfo/FAQ.md

 effective.
 Algorithm implementation task needs a plan to show your implementation is correct.

+* Source Code in Report

+Yes, codes are allowed and even recommended, as they are the most accurate way of demoing your work.
+On the other hand, if some code block is large and not directly relevant, e.g. visualisation helper functions, you can put it away in a separate area and fold it before exporting PDF.
+Moreover, if a code block depends on its context and not easily moved, you can hide the code (and optionally keep its output) using colab editor "EDIT:SHOW/HIDE CODE".

 * Video Highlights

 Were I to do it, I would talk for ~1min on each of the following points